Real Estate Glossary: Homebuying 101

 The amount of money that a seller is asking for their home (also known as asking price).

-A professional who will help you make sound financial decisions and obtain a mortgage loan.
+A loan officer is a professional who will help you make sound financial decisions and obtain a mortgage loan.

 Loan Origination Fee:

-An upfront fee charged by a lender to process a new loan application.
+An upfront fee charged by a lender to process a new mortgage loan application.

 Long-Term Capital Gain: